dsnair/GCP/speech/README.md

 #### 3. Install [gcsfuse](https://github.com/GoogleCloudPlatform/gcsfuse/blob/master/docs/installing.md)

-It's interesting to note that `ls` doesn't show the audio file you uploaded to your bucket on your cloud shell.
-This is why we need to install gcsfuse so that we can mount a directory on the cloud shell to a bucket on GCS and have the two be in sync.
+gcsfuse mounts a directory on your cloud shell to a bucket on GCS.
+This allows the two directories on different machines to see each others content and be in sync when the directory contents change.

 ```shell
 $ sudo apt-get install lsb-release